Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I removed big green worms from my tomato plants.
 Should I cut off the parts he ate from or let it be?
 Please advise.

 Definately sounds like the evil tomato horn worm.
 They are dangerous to your tomato plants because they eat the plant, but they are not a danger to you.
 I've always planted marigolds around my tomato plants and that seems to deter them.
 In 20 years of growing tomatoes, I've only ever had 3 worms that made it past the marigolds.
-The biggest danger from these worms is the pesticides most people use to kill them, it's far better just to pick them off individually than risk killing all the beneficial insects and poisoning your crops.
-Hope this is helpful to you.

 Thanks in advance to any advice.
 I have been growing tomatoes starting in March of 09, the problem I have is horn worms.
 Yesterday morning I was outside planting some heather on the side of the house.
 As always I stopped by the tomato plants to inspect, checking to see if they need water or dead leaves removed.
 Everything appeared normal.